 With the sounds made in the analog synthesizer studio, campers create interactive Twister mats that make sound when stepped on.
 They decorate the mats with drawing of what they think the sounds would look like.
 Through playing Twister, a composition is created completely through chance!

 Have you ever wanted to make your own musical score but didn't know where to start?
 In this activity we make a graphical musical a score that anyone can create and play.
 Objects are affixed to contact microphones, dipped in paint, and then moved across the surface of a blank piece of paper to create the score.
 This photo depicts a graphic score in the making, with some of the objects students used to paint and to make sound.

-WHAT IF YOU COULD MAKE YOUR OWN INSTRUMENT, FROM SCRATCH?
+WHAT IF YOU COULD MAKE YOUR OWN MICROPHONE, FROM SCRATCH?

 Students each build a contact microphone, which creates sound with physical contact, using simple, DIY electronics.
 They then explore all of the different sound that can be made by touching different objects and surfaces with different textures.

 WHAT IS A SYNTHESIZER?